MT-Blachetta/financebookNeo/README.md

 # FinanceBook - Private Finance Management Application

 FinanceBook is a web application designed for managing private finances and cash flows.
-It features an Android-first (though currently web-focused) approach with a unified backend, state-of-the-art technologies, and a modern design, aiming to be a fully-fledged marketable product.
+It features a modern React frontend with a FastAPI backend, utilizing state-of-the-art technologies and a clean, professional design.

 ## Core Features (Current Implementation)

 *   **Payment Item Management**:
     *   Create, Read, Update, Delete (CRUD) operations for payment items.
-    *   Each item includes amount, date/time, periodicity, an optional recipient, multiple categories, and an optional attachment URL.
+    *   Each item includes amount, date/time, periodicity, an optional recipient, multiple categories, and optional invoice attachments.
     *   Items are classified as "Income" (positive amount) or "Expense" (negative amount).
+    *   Support for invoice file uploads (PDF, DOCX, DOC, JPEG, PNG, GIF, BMP, TIFF) with 25MB size limit.
+    *   Invoice files are automatically deleted when the associated payment item is deleted.
 *   **Category Management**:
     *   Define custom "Category Types" (e.g., "Spending Area", "Payment Method").
-    *   Create and edit nested categories under these types.
-Each category may optionally have a PNG icon uploaded via the API.
+    *   Create and edit nested categories under these types with unlimited depth.
+    *   Each category may optionally have an icon (PNG, JPEG, GIF, BMP, SVG) uploaded via the API.
-    *   A default `UNCLASSIFIED` category is created on first run so that every payment item has at least one tag.
+    *   A default `UNCLASSIFIED` category under the "standard" type is created on first run.
+    *   Support for one category per type per payment item (enforced validation).
+    *   Hierarchical category filtering with automatic descendant expansion.
 *   **Recipient Management**:
-    *   Create and list recipients (persons or organizations).
+    *   Create, read, update recipients (persons or organizations).
+    *   Each recipient has a name and optional address field.
+    *   Name normalization and uniqueness validation.
-*   **Filtering**:
+*   **Filtering & Pagination**:
-    *   Filter payment items on the summary page by "All", "Incomes", or "Expenses".
+    *   Filter payment items by "All", "Incomes", or "Expenses".
-    *   Filter by one or more categories.
-The backend expands selected categories to include all of their descendants so parent selections work intuitively.
+    *   Filter by one or more categories with OR logic (items matching ANY selected category).
+    *   The backend automatically expands selected categories to include all descendants.
+    *   Pagination controls with customizable items per page.
+    *   "Show All" functionality to display all items at once.
+*   **Data Import/Export**:
+    *   CSV import functionality for bulk data import.
+    *   Automatic creation of recipients and categories during import.
+    *   Validation of CSV format, data types, and field lengths.
 *   **User Interface**:
-    *   A summary page listing all payment items, sorted by date, with a running total and optional category filters.
+    *   Summary page listing all payment items, sorted by date, with running totals and category filters.
-    *   Forms for adding and editing payment items.
-Successful creation leads to a short confirmation page.
+    *   Forms for adding and editing payment items with recipient and category selection.
+    *   Success confirmation page after creating new items.
-    *   Pages for managing category types **and** the category tree itself.
+    *   Category type and category tree management pages.
     *   Navigation drawer for accessing different sections.
+    *   Footer with pagination controls (Previous/Next, custom page size, Show All).
+    *   Responsive design with dark theme.

 ## Project Structure